diegomarquez/side-scrolling-shooting-game/README.md

 	- Fix Tab selection, if possible
 	- Enable viewport movement with keys only when the canvas is in focus
+	- Improve how game-objects are disabled for the editor
+		- Ej. player-ship.js keydown events are not disabled by overriding the update method because they are set on initialization

 Web Site
   Update Basic instruction on how to get a project running